1969 Atlanta Falcons season

 The 1969 Atlanta Falcons season was the franchise's fourth year in the National Football League (NFL).
 The team improved on their previous season's output of 2–12, winning six games.
-The Falcons had yet to reach the post season, and would not until 1978.
-The Falcons rookie squad would play a preseason game vs the minor league Alabama Hawks.
+The Falcons had yet to reach the postseason, and would not until 1978.
+The Falcons rookie squad would play a preseason game against the minor league Alabama Hawks.